red-collar-official/flutter_kore/packages/umvvm/doc/di.md

 });
 ```

-You can also check if all dependencies connected to instance and check if all parts are connected to instance.
-You also can override callbacks for it.
+You can also check if all dependencies are connected to an instance and check if all parts are connected to an instance.
+You can also override callbacks for it.

 Here is an example: